Queenstown Airport is currently at COVID-19 Alert Level 1 alongside the rest of New Zealand.

 - Maintain good hygiene and please use the hand sanitiser stations around the terminal.
 Rubbish bins for the disposal of face masks and tissues are available throughout the terminal.

-- The airport terminal opens 2 hours prior to the first domestic flight and closes 30 minutes after the last domestic flight.
+- The airport terminal opens 2 hours prior to the first scheduled flight and closes 30 minutes after the last scheduled flight.

 - If you or someone you are travelling with is not feeling well please do not travel and please do not enter the terminal.